codio/site/source/docs/misc/crunch.html.md

 ## Crunch Course
 We have built a 3 Unit Course that combines teaching materials with over 20 challenges of gradually increasing complexity.
 This is a great resource for teachers wanting to teach the basics of Assembly Language programming as well as computational thinking.

-From the Dashboard, go to Courses and then look for Crunch - Little Man Computer on Steroids.
+From the Dashboard, go to **Courses** and then look for **Crunch - Little Man Computer on Steroids**.

 ## Lexikon
 We recommend you use Codio's Lexikon feature to get inline help on Crunch usage and commands.
-You can find the Lexikon in the Tools menu.
+You can find the Lexikon in the **Tools** menu.
 Once it appears, select the dropdown list on the right side and select Crunch.
 You can then search for commands.
-Try entering 'Overview' in the search box for an overview of all the Crunch commands.
+Try entering **Overview** in the search box for an overview of all the Crunch commands.

 ## Crunch Module
 We strongly recommend you use the Crunch module to teach Crunch.
-The Module can be found in the Crunch - Little Man Computer on Steroids Course.
-From the Dashboard, go to Courses and then look for Crunch - Little Man Computer on Steroids, within that course you will find the Crunch module.
+The Module can be found in the **Crunch - Little Man Computer on Steroids** Course.
+From the Dashboard, go to **Courses** and then look for **Crunch - Little Man Computer on Steroids**, within that course you will find the Crunch module.

 If you are teaching a Class, then we suggest you assign the Crunch module to the class.
 [Click here](/docs/classes/unitmanagement/assign-module) for details.